womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Virtual Decentralised P2P Crowd Funding White Paper

+This is a Virtual Decentralised P2P Donation Based Funding Community.

 A: DEFITIONS:

 P2P means Peer to Peer.
 It is a group of people with equal status.
 Virtual refers to a form of interaction that takes place online.
 Decentralized means control is distributed to Peers.
 White Paper is a document that describe a project.
 Crowd Funding means that money is sources from a group of people.